 While eating breakfast, read a short devotional relevant to your kid’s age.
-Find stories that focus on a character quality.
+Find stories that focus on character traits.
 I highly recommend Adventures in Odessey if you want something to listen to instead of reading.
 (I am not an affiliate.)

 After the devotional, ask a few discussion questions.
 You can make them up.
 I tried to make the questions fun and relevant.
 You don’t have to be a teacher to do this.
 Any questions having to do with the story will get a conversation going.

 * I did my best not to let them watch TV during meal times.
 It is a bad habit to get into.
 Families lose so much time connecting with each other when they sit and eat in front of the TV every meal.